Sample ID

 The Architecture Years

 Master's from Melbourne.
 Studied at TU Delft.
-Worked five years on large projects in Rotterdam and Melbourne.
+Worked five years designing large buildings in Rotterdam and Melbourne.

 The Factory Year